 If you feel overwhelmed by either your emotions, your behaviours or your thoughts, get into fights with your loved ones, feel a sense of isolation and not belonging, you just arrived to your starting point to change things.

 My name is Alda.
 I hold a Master’s degree in counselling and psychotherapy obtained in one of the most prestigious centres in Ireland and I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), an accredited qualified EFT practitioner and an accredited qigong practitioner.
 I offer counselling in Exeter and Teignmouth.

 My background in languages makes it possible for me to work as a counsellor in English, Spanish and French.

 If you want to know more about me and my qualifications and experience, click the button.

 Depression and anxiety are two faces of trauma.
 When your nervous system is stuck in the fight or flight response (fear mechanism) as if you were facing an imminent danger, you will experience anxiety.
 When your nervous system has shut down as if you were paralysed with fear, you will experience depression.
 Most people tend to experience both, with a prominent tendency towards one or the other.

-EFT (Emotional Freedom Techniques) or Tapping have been extensively researched as beneficial to reduce symptoms of PTSD, being an effective way of processing unresolved trauma and irrational beliefs.
-EFT can also be used as a relaxation technique, as it calms down the amygdala (part of your brain that "wakes up" your fear mechanism or fight or flight response.
+EFT (Emotional Freedom Techniques) or Tapping have been extensively researched as beneficial to reduce symptoms of PTSD.
+They can be an effective way of processing unresolved trauma and irrational beliefs.
+EFT can also be used as a relaxation technique, as it can calm down the amygdala (part of your brain that "wakes up" your fear mechanism or fight or flight response.